ResearchOS/Biomech-Analysis-Platform-Python/docs/Getting Started/installation.md

 # Installation

+This page will guide you through the installation of Python, an Integrated Development Environment (IDE), and the ResearchOS package.
+If you want to use MATLAB with ResearchOS, you will also need to install the MATLAB Engine API for Python.

 ## Installing Python and an Integrated Development Environment (IDE)
 1. Install Python 3.6 or later on your computer.
 Check [this Mathworks page](https://www.mathworks.com/support/requirements/python-compatibility.html) for a list of compatible Python & MATLAB versions.
     - Windows: While I recommend [downloading Python from the official website](https://www.python.org/downloads/), on Windows machines I have found [downloading Python from the Windows store](https://apps.microsoft.com/search?query=python&hl=en-us&gl=US) to be the most user-friendly for some reason.
 If downloading from the official website, select the "x86 executable installer" and **be sure to add Python to your PATH** during installation.